evansethan/gridx/README.md

 Data Processing:

-You can see the output of loading and cleaning of the OE-417 data with the command
+You can see the output of loading and cleaning of the OE-417 data with the commands

+“uv sync”
 "uv run python3 script/cleaning.py"

 The output shows the number of customers affected by NERC region for 2017 and 2023, respectively.